cpputest/cpputest.github.io/manual.markdown

 ## Scripts

-There are some scripts that are helpful in creating your initial h, source, and Test files.
+There are some scripts that are helpful in creating your initial header, source, and Test files.
 These save a lot of typing.
 See scripts/README.TXT from the CppUTest distribution.

 <a id="advanced"> </a>